sern-handler/handler/README.md

 - For you.
 A framework that's tailored to your exact needs.
 - Lightweight.
 Does a lot while being small.
 - Latest features.
 Support for discord.js v14 and all of its interactions.
 - Hybrid, customizable and composable commands.
-Just how you like.
+Create them just how you like.
 - Start quick.
 Plug and play or customize to your liking.
 - Embraces reactive programming.
 For consistent and reliable backend.
-- Logger.
-Customize, handle errors and do much more.
+- Switch and customize how errors are handled, logging, and more.
+- Use it with TypeScript or JavaScript.
+CommonJS and ESM are supported.
+All welcome.
 - Active and growing community, always here to help.
 [Join us](https://sern.dev/discord)
-- Use it with TypeScript, ESM, or CommonJS.
-All welcome.
-- Unleash the full potential with a powerful CLI and awesome plugins.
+- Unleash its full potential with a powerful CLI and awesome plugins.

 ## 📜 Installation